TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

         ->set('bodytext', 'peter')
         ->executeStatement();

+Read :ref:`how to correctly instantiate <database-query-builder-instantiation>` a query builder with the connection pool.

 :php:`->update()` requires the table to update as the first argument and a table alias (for example, :sql:`t`) as optional second argument.
 The table alias can